SyncfusionExamples/replicating-facebook-like-ui-in-xamarin/README.md

-# Replicating Facebook like UI in Xamarin
+# Facebook like UI in Xamarin

 This repository contains the samples that replicate Facebook Like UI.